srishtipurohitaps/Candy-Catch-Frenzy/README.md

-# Candy Catching Frenzy
+# Candy Catch Frenzy

-## What is Candy Catching Frenzy?
+## What is Candy Catch Frenzy?

-Candy Catching Frenzy is a simple, fast-paced game built in the Godot game engine using GDScript.
+Candy Catch Frenzy is a simple, fast-paced game built in the Godot game engine using GDScript.
 You control a basket at the bottom of the screen and must catch as many falling candies as you can while dodging bombs.
 Some candies (like the rainbow one) refill your lives for a sweet comeback.
 Combo points reward skillful streaks.

 ## Why I Made This Project

-I made Candy Catching Frenzy to practice my Godot skills, experiment with quick game prototyping, and to make something fun and playable in a short time.
-My main goal was to get better at implementing game feel—animations, movement, and rewarding feedback, while exploring the basics of making a project from start to finish.
+I made Candy Catch Frenzy to practice my Godot skills, experiment with quick game prototyping, and to make something fun and playable in a short time.
+My main goal was to get better at implementing game feel, animations, movement, and rewarding feedback, while exploring the basics of making a project from start to finish.

 ## How I Made the Project